Elsapro/wikijs/employment/resume-writing-guidelines.md

 ### Better:
 * Decreased deployment and service times 25% by developing and implementing supply chain improvement plan, training teams and standardizing deployment procedures.

+# Ageless Resume
+If you are concerned that you are being screened out because of your age or high level of experience, a good solution is creating an ageless resume.
+Prospective employers are hiring solutions to problems.
+You have to demonstrate why you are the solution to the problem.

+### Recommendations
+1. **Remove mention of tenure in your summary statement**.
+Example: Instead of saying that you are a project manager with 20 years of experience, write that you are skilled at managing projects for Fortune 500 companies that are delivered on time and under budget.
+Highlight your **talent** and not your years of experience.
+1. **Exclude stating your total number of years of work experience**.
+As a job candidate, your competitive advantage lies in what you accomplished while working in a function, and not the number of years you worked in that role.
+What kinds of problems did you solve in the role?
+How did you cut costs or increase revenue?
+What systems did you implement that saved time?
+a. **Limit your resume to the most recent 15 years of work experience**.
+Focus on the most recent 15 years of work experience, which is a good predictor of how you will perform in the future.
+Your expertise makes you a good hire, so talk about new technologies and current best practices that you have implemented.
+Consolidate your experience that is beyond 15 years under a heading such as Additional Related Experience and do not include any dates.
+b. **Remove graduation dates unless they are recent**.
+Graduation dates allow hiring managers to roughly calculate your age, so remove any date that will allow them to pinpoint your age.
+We are living in an age of constant change, and the information you learned while working on your degree 15 years ago is now outdated.
+However, if you recently completed a degree, go ahead and include it on your resume.
+1. **Include professional development details**.
+If you have updated your skills regularly and/or have completed certification in your industry or functional area, include them to demonstrate that you are a lifelong learner.
+You can add a section on your resume such as Recent Professional Accomplishments.
+1. **Include recent business results**.
+If you have achieved noteworthy business results, include them on your resume.
 # Proofreading Tips
 When sending out any document related to your job search, it is critical it be error free.